 Is it possible to buy prepaid cell phones at the airport?

-Prepaid cell phones are now available inside the San Jose, Juan Santa Maria International Airport through Kolbi (ICE).
+Prepaid cell phones are now available at Juan Santamaria International Airport through Kolbi (ICE).
 If you are arriving though Liberia Airport, Daniel Oduber and would like this service please coordinate with our Travel Experience Team and they can make the arrangements with your driver to make a stop at the nearest store that may offer this service.

 In order for this service to work, you must have a phone that is “unlocked” and has a replaceable SIM/GSM card.
 Check with your cell provider first, but in general T-mobile and AT&T use the SIM/GSM technology; Verizon phones do not have SIM cards and thus will not work.
 An ICE prepaid SIM chip is $20.
 The approximate value for a call to the US is US$0.30 per minute.

 In the event of an emergency, consular officials can provide support, guidance and other assistance to help you.
 Here are some of the main embassies in Costa Rica:

 - United States Embassy: The American Embassy in Costa Rica is located in the capital of San Jose.
 The building’s address is Calle 120 Avenida 0 in Pavas, and the contact telephone number is (506) 2519-2000.
 To find out more about consular services offered by the U.S. Embassy in Costa Rica, you can visit the official website.
 This site has a range of useful information, from safety and security announcements to data on regional travel programs, like the Smart Traveler Enrollment Program.

 - Canadian Embassy: The official embassy of Canada can be found in La Sabana Executive Business Center behind the Contraloria General de la Republica in San Jose.
 Consular officials can be reached by phone at (506) 2242 4400.
 The official website has detailed information on a number of topics, and should be the first stop for Canadian visitors in need of assistance.